Vestibular Disease in Dogs

 • sudden onset of peripheral vestibular signs

-• signs resolve over several weeks
+• signs resolve on their own over several weeks

 How is vestibular disease treated?

 Treatment is directed at the underlying cause, if one can be identified.
 In severe cases, supportive therapy such as intravenous fluids and hospitalization may be required until the dog can eat and walk on its own.
 If the dog is seriously disoriented or ataxic (stumbling, unable to stand or walk), it may be given sedatives to help it relax.
 Drugs that help combat nausea or motion sickness may be beneficial.
 Antibiotics may be used in cases suspected of having middle or inner ear infections.
-Although corticosteroids have been used in the past, there is little scientific evidence to support their use in this condition and are generally not recommended.
+Although corticosteroids have been used in the past, there is little scientific evidence to support their use in this condition, and they are generally not recommended.

 What is the prognosis for a dog diagnosed with vestibular disease?